Project vs Process: How to Determine the Difference

 To-do lists are helpful assets in projects.
 They document tasks in prioritized order and highlight the things that have been done as well as the things that still need to be done.

 While they can seemingly do the same for processes, a more fitting organization tool would be a checklist.
-A checklist sets out the required steps developed for a process with an objective to reduce error by compensating for the limits of human memory.
+A checklist sets out the required steps developed for a process with the objective to reduce error by compensating for the limits of human memory.
 It emphasizes “how to do” something as opposed to a to-do list highlighting “what to do”.

 A Gantt chart is a bar chart that visualizes a project schedule.
 It represents the work breakdown structure of a project and the relationship between the activities in a vertical task list against a horizontal time scale.